 Mosques are important for many Muslims around the world.
 However, there are beautiful mosques in the world that capture the essence of local culture with beautiful architecture.
-They always capture the pinnacle of architecture in different period of Islam depending on the culture they are built in.
-Here we have a list of some of the most beautiful mosques in the world which are important in Islam as well.
+They always capture the pinnacle of architecture in different periods of Islam depending on the culture they are built.
+Here we have a list of some of the most beautiful mosques in the world, which are important in Islam as well.

 1. Masjid al-Haram in Saudi Arabia